Updated: Mar 6

 This is a super simple recipe that has a punch.
-I had to cut down on the chilies for my daughter, but the flavoring was wonderful.
-And yes I still use an old fashioned charcoal grill, I cannot give up the the smoky flavors.
+I had to cut down on the chillies for my daughter, but the flavouring was wonderful.
+And yes I still use an old-fashioned charcoal grill, I cannot give up the smoky flavours.

 For a vegetarian version, substitute paneer for the chicken, it is still just as delicious.

 For more recipes from the magazine Bon Appetit, click here.